Effects of climate change on agriculture: Changes in agricultural water availability and reliability

 Future warming is expected to consistently increase the strength of heavy rainfall, yet it also consistently increases the amount of water plants lose through evapotranspiration.
 This effect is counteracted by the fertilization effect, but at times not enough to avoid events like the 2020–2023 Horn of Africa drought.

+Historical drought frequency on rainfed cropland, 1984–2023.

 Both droughts and floods contribute to decreases in crop yields.
 On average, climate change increases the overall amount of water contained in the atmosphere by 7% per every 1 C-change, thus increasing precipitation.
 However, this increase in precipitation is not distributed evenly in space (atmospheric circulation patterns already cause different areas to receive different amounts of rainfall) or time: heavy rainfall, with the potential to cause floods, becomes more frequent.
 This means that under the probable mid-range climate change scenario, SSP2-4.5, precipitation events globally will become larger by 11.5%, yet the time between them will increase by an average of 5.1%.
 Under the highest-emission scenario SSP5-8.5, there will be an 18.5% increase in size of events and 9.6% increase in the duration between them.
 At the same time, water losses by plants through evapotranspiration will increase almost everywhere due to higher temperatures.
 While the fertilization effect also reduces such losses by plants, it depends on the area's climate which effect will dominate.
 As such, the 2020–2023 Horn of Africa drought has been primarily attributed to the great increase in evapotranspiration exacerbating the effect of persistent low rainfall, which would have been more manageable in the cooler preindustrial climate.